Former Tamil Nadu speaker PH Pandian passes away at 74

 A noted advocate, he had appeared in several sensational criminal cases and matters involving constitutional importance.
 Pandian's funeral will take place on Sunday.

-His son, Paul Manoj Pandian, was also elected an MLA for AIADMK in 2001 from Cheranmahadevi, the same constituency represented by P. H. Pandian in 1989.
+His son, Paul Manoj Pandian, was also elected an MLA for AIADMK in 2001 from Cheranmahadevi, the same constituency represented by P H Pandian in 1989.

 Tamil orator Nellai Kannan arrested on charges of provocative speech against PM Modi, Amit Shah